What is prematurity?

 - Small size.
 Premature babies often weigh less than 5 pounds, 8 ounces.

 - Thin, shiny, pink, or red skin depending on how early the baby was born.
 You may be able to see veins through the skin.

 - Little body fat

 - Little scalp hair.
-But the baby may have lots of soft body hair (lanugo) depending on how early the baby was born
+Babies may have lots of soft body hair (lanugo) depending on how early they were born

 - Low muscle tone